1935 Mississippi State Maroons football team

-The 1935 Mississippi State Maroons football team represented Mississippi State College during the 1935 college football season.
+The 1935 Mississippi State Maroons football team was an American football team that represented Mississippi State College (now known as Mississippi State University) as a member of the Southeastern Conference (SEC) during the 1935 college football season.
+In their first year under head coach Ralph Sasse, the Maroons compiled an overall record of 8–3, with a conference record of 2–3, and finished tied for ninth in the SEC.

 It was the first year as head coach for Ralph Sasse, who had previously coached at Army.
 Sasse led the Maroons to a 13–7 upset win over Army, a game which has been called one of the greatest wins in school history.